tweag/nickel/rfcs/003-nix-nickel.md

 - Flakes: Stand-alone, composable packages
 - NixOS modules: system configuration modules

+We aims at handling all of those cases
 Packages: because the other aspects of Nix heavily rely on derivations, anyway.
 Thus, derivations are foundational: it's hard to imagine having a good story for the others before having one for derivations.
 What's more, the derivation story